SNR-Based Features and Diverse Training Data for Robust DNN-Based Speech Enhancement

 \section{Abstract}

-This paper analyzes the generalization of speech enhancement algorithms based on \acp{DNN} with respect to (1) the chosen features, (2) the size and diversity of the training data, and (3) different network architectures.
-To address (1), we compare three input features, namely logarithmized noisy periodograms, \ac{NAT} and \ac{SNRNAT}.
-For improving the generalization over noisy periodograms, \ac{NAT} appends an estimate of the noise \ac{PSD} to these features, whereas the proposed \ac{SNRNAT} uses the noise \ac{PSD} estimate for normalization.
-To address (2), we train networks on the Hu noise corpus (limited size), the CHiME~3 noise corpus (limited diversity) and also propose a large and diverse dataset collected based on freely available sounds.
-On the one hand, we show that increasing the amount and the diversity of training data helps \acp{DNN} to generalize.
-On the other hand, via experimental results and an analysis using \ac{tSNE} we show that \ac{SNRNAT} features are robust even if the size and the diversity of the input data are limited.
-To address (3), we compare a fully-connected feed-forward DNN and an \ac{LSTM} and show that the \ac{LSTM} generalizes better for limited training data and simplistic features.
+In this paper, we address the generalization of \ac{DNN} based speech enhancement to unseen noise conditions for the case that training data is limited in size and diversity.
+To gain more insights, we analyze the generalization with respect to (1) the size and diversity of the training data, (2) different network architectures, and (3) the chosen features.
+To address (1), we train networks on the Hu noise corpus (limited size), the CHiME~3 noise corpus (limited diversity) and also propose a large and diverse dataset collected based on freely available sounds.
+To address (2), we compare a fully-connected feed-forward and a \ac{LSTM} architecture.
+To address (3), we compare three input features, namely logarithmized noisy periodograms, \ac{NAT} and the proposed \ac{SNRNAT}.
+We confirm that rich training data and improved network architectures help \acp{DNN} to generalize.
+Furthermore, we show via experimental results and an analysis using \ac{tSNE} that the proposed \ac{SNRNAT} features yield robust and level independent results in unseen noise even with simple network architectures and when trained on only small datasets, which is the key contribution of this paper.

 \acresetall